ipfs/ipfs-docs/docs/concepts/glossary.md

 The InterPlanetary Name System (IPNS) is a system for creating and updating mutable links to IPFS content.
 IPNS allows for publishing the latest version of any IPFS content, even though the underlying IPFS hash has changed.
 [More about IPNS](ipns.md)

 ## J

+### JS-IPFS node

+* Runs in the browser with a limited set of capabilities
+  * Can connect to server nodes (go/js-ipfs) only via secure websockets (/wss/ requires manual setup of TLS at the server)
+  * Can connect to browser nodes via webrtc (with help of centralized ws-webrtc-star signaling service)
+  * No http gateway (can't open TCP port)
+* Runs on servers and user machines with (in theory) the full set of capabilities
+  * DHT not in par with go-ipfs
+  * http gateway present, but has no subdomain support

 ### JSON